michelled/weavly.org/src/activities/learning-about-directions-with-arrows.md

 type: Unplugged
 experience: No Coding Experience
 subject: Games
+relatedActivities:
+  - Directions anywhere, anytime
+  - What are directions to me
-description: 'In this activity, players practice using arrows to learn directions.'
+description: In this activity, players practice using arrows to learn about directions.
 whatYouNeed: |-
   ### Tools